Dear God, where do we begin with One Piece?

 East Blue Saga

 East Blue Saga introduces us Luffy, Zoro, Nami, Usopp and Sanji.
 Every single of them has a tragic backstory and three out of five flashbacks consists of losing a loved one.
+The other two involve sacrifice via dismemberment by a mentor figure for the sake of preserving the crew members' lives.

 Shu Shu guarding his store, complete with flashbacks and such, while he's getting totally owned by a giant thingy ma-jig.
 Then, at the very end, he protects Luffy's escape and seems to have found one last treasure to protect.
 Bonus points for the fact that the episodes goes into ads with a dog's scream and a bunch of blood as he jumps to bite the trainer, leaving us to think that the dog died.
 However, the dog is still alive.
-That was one of the few moments that made me cry like a little girl in a movie/anime/manga/anything.

 The arc in Usopp's village is full of tear-jerkers.
 First, Usopp is unable to evacuate the village in the face of an imminent pirate attack, because he's a habitual liar.
 Then, his best friend Kaya turns against him when he tries to tell her about the attack and about Klahadore.
 Then, Merry is nearly killed and Kaya learns the truth in the worst way possible.
 She confronts Klahadore, and finds out that he never cared for her (this one brings Kaya to tears).
 Then there's the break-up of the Usopp Pirates (the author said, half-jokingly, that this part made him tear up).
 And then we have Usopp's flashback, to the death of his mother no less.